How Under-Curing Produces Weak Adhesive Bonds

 Even at the correct temperature, cure requires adequate time for the chemical reactions to proceed to near-completion.
 Curtailing the cure time — to meet production schedule, to use oven time for subsequent batches, or due to incorrect process timing — leaves the adhesive under-cured.

 Pot life constraints can also create under-cure: if a two-part adhesive begins to gel before it is applied and placed in the oven, the cure chemistry is partially exhausted before thermal cure even begins.
-The resulting cured adhesive may have a fully developed surface hardness (from the room-temperature gelation) while the interior is under-cured due to incomplete reaction of the partially exhausted components.
+The resulting adhesive may show fully developed surface hardness from room-temperature gelation while the interior remains under-cured.
+In thick bondlines this same surface/interior mismatch is compounded by exotherm and diffusion limits — see incomplete polymerization in thick adhesive joints for the thickness-driven version of this failure mode.

 Moisture Interference with Cure